Python test coverage

 If, as here, you do not specify an output file, the scanner will look for report paths located under the default

-If you are using a different package manager or a different testing tool these details will be different.
+If you are using a different package manager and/or a different testing tool these details will be different.

 The essential requirements are that the tool produces its report in the Cobertura XML format and writes it to a place from which the scanner can then pick it up.

 sonar.python.coverage.reportPaths to your analysis parameters.
 This parameter must be set to the path of the report file produced by your coverage tool.
 In this example, that path is set to the default produced by Coverage.py.
 It is set in the